Safety & Emissions Calculator

 • Using robotic/automated operation to remove personnel from hazard zone

-• Installing additional safety interlocks and monitoring
+• Whether additional safety interlocks and monitoring are needed

 Are there material-specific safety concerns?